Chisom83/Global_Store_TechrityProject/README.md

 Global Superstore is a global online retailer based in New York, boasting a broad product catalogue and aiming to be a one-stop-shop for its customers.
 Global Superstore’s clientele, hailing from 147 different countries, can browse through an endless offering with more than 10,000 products.

 This large selection comprises three main categories: office supplies (e.g., staples), furniture (e.g., chairs), and technology (e.g., smartphones).
-You are contracted as a Data Analyst to help Global Superstore analyze and draw outmeaningful insight from the Superstore dataset, which would aid management in making informed decisions to improve performance and profitability.
+I'm contracted as a Data Analyst to help Global Superstore analyze and draw outmeaningful insight from the Superstore dataset, which would aid management in making informed decisions to improve performance and profitability.

-## KPIs and Bussiness Requirement
+### Project Objectives
+As a data analyst I was tasked with the following
 ### KPIs
 - Total Sales
 - Total Profit